Why Retail Analytics are Critical for Physical Stores

 Only 16% of surveyed senior-level retail executives reported that their stores have up-to-date shopper-tracking capabilities, according to the 28th Annual Retail Technology Study: Wake Up Call for Digital Transformation by Retail Info Systems and Gartner.
 Another 33% plan to upgrade their shopper-tracking capabilities within the next two years, and 42% have no plans to update their technology.
 Similarly, only 10% have up-to-date location-based sensing for marketing or communication in place, 49% plan to upgrade their technology within the next two years and 40% have no current plans to invest in such technology.

-Despite this slow progression toward the latest retail analytics and reporting technology, all of the respondents to Jabil and Dimensional Research’s The 2020 Future of Retail Technology study agree that technology innovation is essential to meet the expectations of today’s shoppers.
+Despite this slow progression toward the latest retail analytics and reporting technology, all of the respondents to Jabil and Dimensional Research’s The 2020 Future of Retail Technology study agree that technology innovation is essential to meet the expectations of today’s shoppers and improve store performance.
 Such investments will help stores improve shopping efficiency and deliver a more customized experience.
 In fact, without the right retail technology at hand, ultimate personalization won’t be possible in physical stores.

 Upgrading Brick-and-Mortars for Optimized Retail Data